fleischerdesign/portfolio/content/en/blog/code-quality-in-cs.md

 }
 ```

-**Functions should do one thing well**: A function that validates data, sends an email, and brews coffee is about as useful as a soluble tea bag.
+**Functions should do one thing well**: A function that validates data, sends an email, and brews coffee is as useful as a soluble tea bag.

 ### The SOLID principles